dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies-with-microsoft-intune.md

 The new policy displays in the **Configuration Policies** node of the **Policy** workspace.

-## Create a software deployment for the managed browser app
+## Create a deployment for the managed browser app
 After you have created the managed browser policy, you can then create a software deployment for the managed browser app, and associate it with the managed browser policy you created.

 > [!IMPORTANT]
-> Managed browser policies are not deployed in the same way as other [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] polices.
+> Managed browser policies are not deployed in the same way as other Intune polices.
 This type of policy must be associated with the managed browser software package.

 Deploy the app, ensuring that you select the managed browser policy on the **Mobile App Management** page to associate the policy with the app.